 - How to Factory Reset iPhone or iPad

-- How to Reset iPhone or iPad to Factory Settings Using iCloud
+- Reset Factory Settings Using iCloud

 - How to Factory Reset your iPhone or iPad using Mac or PC